ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/apache-spark/index.md

 ### Write data

 :::important
-As of today, you can insert data using JDBC only to existing tables.
+As of today, you can insert data using JDBC only into existing tables.
 :::

 ```java